Lake Whatcom Forest Management Plan

 August - October 2025: Write draft plan

-Lake Whatcom Forest Management Plan is currently at this stageUsing input received and the data they collected, NNRG will write a draft Forest Management Plan with draft recommendations.
+Lake Whatcom Forest Management Plan has finished this stageUsing input received and the data they collected, NNRG will write a draft Forest Management Plan with draft recommendations.

 -